Frankie Edgar: Move to Bantamweight

-With one fight left on his contract, Edgar signed a new, multi-fight contract with the UFC.
+With one fight left on his contract, Edgar signed a new, multi–fight contract with the UFC.

-Edgar was scheduled to make his bantamweight debut and face Pedro Munhoz on July 15, 2020 at UFC Fight Night 172.
+Edgar was scheduled to make his bantamweight debut and face Pedro Munhoz on July 15, 2020, at UFC Fight Night 172.
 However, on July 6, 2020, it was announced that Munhoz was pulled from the bout after testing positive for COVID-19.
-The pairing was rescheduled and took place on August 22, 2020 at UFC on ESPN 15.
+The pairing was rescheduled and took place on August 22, 2020, at UFC on ESPN 15.
 Edgar won the back-and-forth fight via split decision.
+19 out of 23 media outlets scored the bout for Munhoz.
 This fight earned him the Fight of the Night award.

 Edgar faced Cory Sandhagen at UFC Fight Night 184 on February 6, 2021.
 He lost the fight via knockout in the opening minute of the fight.

-Edgar faced Marlon Vera on November 6, 2021 at UFC 268.
+Edgar faced Marlon Vera on November 6, 2021, at UFC 268.
 After having initial success with his wrestling, Edgar lost the fight via front kick knockout in round three.

 Edgar faced Chris Gutiérrez in his retirement fight on November 12, 2022, at UFC 281.
 He lost the bout after getting knocked out with a knee in the first round.